-Model 482C16 is equipped with the capability of controlling functions through the front panel module.
+Both models are equipped with the capability of controlling functions through the front panel module.
 This module consists of a display and five (5) push buttons.
 The display shows various menus in which all of the available options are given.
 The user may scroll through the menu, and choose any option to change the settings.